raeganmink/LittleLemon/Back-End-Developer-Capstone-main/Readme.txt

-Hello, Reviewers!

-You can run available unittests from VS terminal using command: python manage.py test tests/ Don't forget to activate vitruan env and cd into littlelemon directory before running unit-tests command.

-# This path can be used to check that web application serves static HTML content with images and styles
+# check that web app serves static HTML content
 /restaurant

-You can use the following API paths for testing purposes using Insomnia or Postman clients OR just browse using your favorite browser.
+API paths for testing purposes using Insomnia or Postman clients

-# JDOSER endpoint, for example, to make POST request and create new user
+# JDOSER endpoint to make POST request and create new user
 /auth/users/

-# to login and auth get token
+# to login and get token
 /api-token-auth/

 # to login using JDOSER endpoint
 /auth/token/login